coderefinery/jupyter/_episodes/02-interface.md

 ## Version control of notebooks

 Jupyter Notebooks are stored in json format, which doesn't play nicely with Git, but the [nbdime](http://nbdime.readthedocs.io/en/latest/) package provides "content-aware" diffing and merging.
-- Can be installed with `pip install nbdime`.
+- Can be installed with `pip install nbdime` and activated by `nbdime extensions --enable``
 - `git diff` and `git merge` will use nbdime's diff and merge for notebook files, but leave Git's behavior unchanged for non-notebook files.

 Two additional packages increase the Git integration even further: